marcuslull/DSA/src/main/java/Notes/Notes.md

 * Another strategy can be filling buckets according to some conditional
   * Great for finding increasing or decreasing numbers
 * Create BST from sorted arrays, taking the middle element, then recurse off the L and R subArrays
+* When working with n dimension arrays, break the building of each dimension into its own helper method

 ## Bitwise
 * Binary has patterns try to use them when solving binary problems